leoher1003/leoher1003.github.io/_posts/2026-03-17-MLB_Golden_Roster.md

 layout: single
 ---

-# The Shape of a Champion: Hacking the World Series Roster

 ## Project Overview
 A popular baseball adage states that "pitching and defense win championships."
 However, modern baseball focuses on building the most tight 26-man roster possible, but will this guarantee the World Series?